brycegerdeman/Y86-Simulater/README.md

   ```
   - The '.yo' file contains the assembly instructions for the simulator
 #### 3. Run 'yess with the '.yo' File:
-  -Execute the simulator with the '.yo' file as an argument:
+  - Execute the simulator with the '.yo' file as an argument:
   `./yess <yourfile.yo>`
   - Replace <yourfile.yo> with the path to you '.yo' file
 #### 4. Interpreting Output: